 As announced in November 2021, Penn is expanding the current President’s Engagement and Innovation Prizes for graduating seniors to include a new prize category designated specifically as the President’s Sustainability Prize.
 All sustainability-focused project proposals that are submitted as part of the standard President’s Engagement Prize and President’s Innovation Prize application process will automatically be considered for the President’s Sustainability Prize.
 There is no separate application process for the President’s Sustainability Prize.

-To assist those who are considering to apply for the 2025 President’s Innovation Prize, we will be hosting a series of information sessions with former Prize recipients.
-These sessions are excellent opportunities to learn more about the Prizes and hear directly from recent graduates who were in your position just a short time ago.
+To assist those who are considering to apply for the 2025 President’s Engagement or Innovation Prize, we will be hosting a series of information sessions.
+These sessions are excellent opportunities to learn more about the Prizes and hear directly from recent graduates, project mentors, President's Office staff, and managers of the PEP/PIP application system.

 During information sessions, you will learn more about former Prize recipients, insights into their experience with the Prizes, how they have brought impact through their work, and have an opportunity to ask questions that you may have.

-While underclassmen are most welcome to attend these virtual sessions, a reminder that eligibility for the 2024 Prizes is limited to Penn seniors graduating in December 2024, May 2025, or August 2025.
+While underclassmen are most welcome to attend these virtual sessions, a reminder that eligibility for the upcoming prize cycle is limited to Penn seniors graduating in December 2025, May 2026, or August 2026.
 If you have additional questions, please feel free to email pennpip@upenn.edu.

 Here are 2025 Joint PEP/PIP Information Session Slides (PDF).
 Watch the 2025 Information Session here.